naoshibaikyu/cyborgresistance/halloween.md

 UlalaMolly Smug: Ha!
 I knew even robot vampires would be weak to my garlic shield!

 ShadeMan Annoyed: **[gagging hard]** You little brat!
 How did you even get that?!
 And *why* is it a shield, of all things?!

-UlalaMolly Smug: And they think I'm over prepared.
+Where did you even get it from anyways?!

+UlalaMolly Smug: My backpack, where all of my other "monster repelents" are stored in!

-WitchArrietty Angry: **[is in a cage that is hanging from the cieling]** Give me a break!
-It was a pain carrying that bag to the car!
+WitchArrietty Angry: **[is in a cage that is hanging from the cieling]** Huh?
+The entire time, I just thought it was just a costume prop.

+UlalaMolly Annoyed: Ulala doesn't wear a backpack, Arri!

-UlalaMolly Shocked: Arri?!
-You're alive!
+UlalaMolly Shocked: Wait!
+Arri?!
+You're alive!?

-UlalaMolly Happy: *YOU'RE ALIVE!*
+UlalaMolly Happy: *YOU'RE ALIVE!!*

 OniSilver: **[also in a cage]** That we are.
 Seems we have underestimated our foe, our apologies.

-UlalaMolly Happy: Fortunately, I've brought just about *every* monster weakness I can think of in that bag just for our safety!
+UlalaMolly Happy: Fortunately, I've brought just about *every* monster weakness I can think of just for our safety! **[she pulls down the lever on the wall, bringing the cages down and frees the two]**

-WitchArrietty Angry: You told me it was full of candy, you liar!

-WitchArrietty: ...But I'm glad you've lied.
-I would've tossed the bag out if I were to find out sooner and this situation would've ended up nastier!

-UlalaMolly Sad: **[unlocking the cages, freeing the two]** Yeah, yeah.
-Next time let's choose a less shady location.
+OniSilver Happy: You've thought of everything I see.

+UlalaMolly: I'm just glad my fear of monsters paid off.

 ShadeMan Annoyed: **[mostly recovered]** Kyeh...
 Your decision to make a fool out of me is your ultimate demise, brat.

-UlalaMolly Smug: It's three against one now, Shade Man.
+WitchArrietty Smug: It's three against one now, Shade Man.
+You're finished!

-WitchArrietty: You're finished!

-OniSilver: I would not assume with such haste, our state leaves us very vunerable.
+OniSilver: I would not assume with such haste, our state still leaves us very vunerable.

-UlalaMolly Shocked: Eep, that's right!
-My bad.

 ShadeMan: **Kyeh Heh Heh!!** My spell renders you all hopeless against me.
 And now I'm done messing with you brats. **[an eerie aura slowly forms around him]**

-WitchArrietty Sad: Molly, do you have anything else?!
+WitchArrietty Shocked: Molly, do you have anything else?!

-UlalaMolly Shocked: **[frantically going through the bag]** There gotta be another garlic, where did I put it!?
+UlalaMolly Shocked: **[frantically going through the backpack]** There gotta be another garlic, which pocket did I put it in!?

-ShadeMan Scary: Wily's wishes be damned.
-I shall end all of your mortal lives instead right now! **[his wings expands and his eyes glows red once again as the red glowy aura intensifies]**
+ShadeMan Scary: I shall end all of your foolish mortal lives right now! **[his wings expands and his eyes glows red once again as the red glowy aura intensifies]**

-WitchArrietty Sad: We have little time!
+WitchArrietty Shocked: We have little time!
 Throw whatevers in your hands and hope for the best!

 UlalaMolly Happy: Aha! **[holds up a glass of Holy Water and quickly throws it at Shade Man]**